BlancJH/tello_ros/README.md

 # `tello_ros`

 `tello_ros` is a ROS2 driver for Tello and Tello EDU drones.
+This is modification of `clydemcqueen` [original_tello_ros](https://github.com/clydemcqueen/tello_ros.git).
+The reason of modification is to run this package on Ubuntu 24.04 with ROS2 Jazzy as the original package is stopped updating since Ubuntu 20.04 with R
+OS2 Foxy.
+This modification enables `tello_ros` to run seamlessly on Ubuntu 24.04 with ROS2 Foxy.

 ## Packages